Things to Know About Power Over Ethernet Switch

 Overview of PoE Implement Method

 PoE requires PoE-enabled networking devices for power supply on the Ethernet cable.
-To realize this technology, there are two types of power sourcing equipment (PSE) for adopting: endspan (IEEE 802.3af refers to it as “endpoint”) and midspan.
+To realise this technology, there are two types of power sourcing equipment (PSE) for adoption: endspan (IEEE 802.3af refers to it as “endpoint”) and midspan.
 Endspan is an Ethernet switch that has built-in PoE data transmission circuitry.
 A midspan is an intermediary device between a non-PoE switch and powered devices (PD).
 Thereinto PoE injector is a frequently used available external midspan device.

 Adding PoE by PoE Switch (Endspan)

-Adding PoE by PoE Injector (Midspan)
+Adding PoE by PoE Media Converter (Midspan)

 PoE switch vs PoE injector installation

-PoE Switch PoE Injector
+PoE Switch PoE Media Converter

 Price Higher Cost Economical